agnivariju/tindog/README.md

 # tindog
-A responsive frontend website created using Bootstrap framework
+A responsive frontend dating website for dogs created using Bootstrap framework